 Professionals, amateurs and non-musicians did not differ in the socioeconomic status assessed via educational level (χ²(6, N = 166) = 11.11, p = .085) and highest academic degree (χ²(16, N = 166) = 24.04, p = .089).
 However, there were differences regarding household income (χ²(8, N = 166) = 20.19, p = .010, Cramer’s V = .25), with amateurs reporting higher household income than professionals and non-musicians.

 Participant characteristics are summarized in Table 4.
 For a full report of statistical details, please refer to OSF.
 The groups were comparable in age as well as in positive and negative affect (assessed with the PANAS).
 For the Big Five, analyses of variance revealed group differences for extraversion, with slightly higher levels in professionals than in amateurs.
-Regarding autistic traits, the three groups did not differ in their overall score, but there were differences on the several subscales.
+Regarding autistic traits, the three groups did not differ in their overall score, but there were differences on several subscales.
 In the Gold-MSI, professional musicians scored significantly higher than amateurs, except Emotion, which in turn scored higher than non-musicians.
 This is a pattern (professionals > amateurs > non-musicians) one would expect for self-rated musicality.
 In the PROMS, professionals outperformed amateurs in the Pitch and Melody subtest, whereas there were no differences in the Timbre and Rhythm subtests.
 Amateurs performed better than non-musicians in the Pitch, Melody and Rhythm subtest but not in the Timbre subtest.
 Thus, a clear pattern of professionals > amateurs > non-musicians was only found for melody and pitch.